hanslhansl/loop-to-constant/README.md

 # loop-to-constant
-This repository provides an algorithm which optimizes certain for loops by transforming them into equivalent code of constant time complexity.
+This repository provides an algorithm which optimizes certain for-loops by transforming them into equivalent code of constant time complexity.
 This allows for speed-ups of several orders of magnitude.
 Currently, it can parse Python code and output the transformed code in Python and C++.
 ## Motivation
 Both in mathematics